-You find the position data of several zebras (Plain zebras, Equus quagga burchelli) in northern Botswana (Source: movebank.org) in the file ZebraBotswana.txt.
+You find the position data of several zebras (Equus burchelli) in northern Botswana (Source: movebank.org) in the file ZebraBotswana.txt.

-The data consists of the date and time of the measurement in unix format (i.e. seconds since 1970-1-1), the longitude and latitude of the measured position (in degrees) and the number of the corresponding Zebra.
+The data consists of the date and time of the measurement in unix format (i.e. seconds since 1970-1-1), the longitude and latitude of the measured position (in degrees) and the number of the corresponding zebra.